saraa123/django_project_tracker/README.md

     - I initially had a cart app and function, but during testing I realised the current layout of the project didn’t necessarily need a cart.
 I have however kept the cart app and all its associated classes and code as I want to utilise them in the future.
 I want to create a function that would allow users to add multiple tickets to their cart and only make one payment.
 After doing so they would have a count on their profile stating how many tickets they have available.
     - Now users are sent directly to checkout when submitting or upvoting features, and can directly submit new free issues.

-* Have greater control over the feature costs:
+* Have greater control over the feature costs e.g. amount_needed and upvote_cost:
     - Currently there are default values set for the upvote cost and the amount of money needed per feature.
 Some have been manipulated in admin.
 I would like to develop a function whereby new features are given a status of ‘request submitted’ before being sent directly to the main feature request table, and are at that point individually assigned specific values for the factors mentioned above.

 * Develop the search function further
     – Currently the search function returns queries relating to issues and features.
-I want to develop this further whereby other aspects are also searched such as progress and possibly feedback.
+I want to develop this further whereby other aspects are also searched such as progress, products/tickets and possibly feedback.
+    - I started working on a function that would enable users to search through products/tickets and add them to their cart.
+However due to the current structure of the project I removed the cart, and in turn removed the products/tickets search ability.
+In the future I want to re-introduce this search function when the cart has also been re-introduced, and I would also like to have other products that users can purchase.
+Therefore I have opted to keep the product/tickets search function within the project.
     - Improve search results by enabling users to click on a result and if it is an issue or feature they will be taken to the details of that item.

 * Create stricter password requirements: